-14.1 A parcel of land situated in Quezon City with a total area of 17,231 square meters (sq. m.).
-This property with a carrying amount of P439.378 million was appraised on January 23, 2017 by an independent appraiser with a fair market value of P1.2 billion.
-The Head Office of the Corporation shall be constructed in this lot.
+14.1 A parcel A parcel of land situated in Quezon City with a total area of 17,230.50 square meters (sq. m.).
+This property has a carrying amount of P439,377,750.
+The Head Office of PhilHealth shall be constructed in this lot.

-Relative to the construction of the proposed PhilHealth Corporate Center, the Corporation acquired an additional 145 sq. m. lot from the National Housing Authority (NHA) located in Barangay Pinyahan, East Avenue, Quezon City at a cost of P2.440 million.
+Relative to the construction of the proposed PhilHealth Corporate Center, the Corporation acquired an additional 145 sq. m. lot from the National Housing Authority (NHA) located in Barangay Pinyahan, East Avenue, Quezon City at a cost of P2,439,735.68.